 \subsection{A Secular Resonance}

-Capturing into a spin-orbit resonance also requires the two angular momentum vectors, the planet's spin axis and an orbital pole, and the normal to the invariable plane be co-planar.
-Equilibria about which the resonance angle librates are called ``Cassini States'' \citep{1966AJ.....71..891C,1969AJ.....74..483P,1975AJ.....80...64W,2004AJ....128.2501W}, and there are multiple vector orientations that can yield a spin-orbit resonance.
-In this case, the resonance angle, $\Psi$, librates about Cassini State 2 because Uranus's spin axis and Neptune's orbital pole precess on opposite sides of the normal to the invariable plane.
+Capturing into a spin-orbit resonance also requires the two angular momentum vectors, the planet's spin axis and an orbital pole, and the normal to the invariable plane be coplanar.
+Equilibria about which the resonance angle librates are called ``Cassini states'' \citep{1966AJ.....71..891C,1969AJ.....74..483P,1975AJ.....80...64W,2004AJ....128.2501W}, and there are multiple vector orientations that can yield a spin-orbit resonance.
+In our case, the resonance angle, $\Psi$, librates about Cassini state 2 because Uranus's spin axis and Neptune's orbital pole precess on opposite sides of the normal to the invariable plane.

 As Neptune migrates outwards away from the Sun, its nodal precession frequency slows until a resonance is reached with Uranus's spin precession rate.
-If the consequence of the resonance is that Uranus's obliquity increases \citep{1974JGR....79.3375W}, then its spin precession frequency slows as well (Equation \ref{prec}) and the resonance can persist.
-The time evolution of the resonance angle and obliquity are given by \citep{2004AJ....128.2510H}:
+If the consequence of the resonance is that Uranus's obliquity increases \citep{1974JGR....79.3375W}, then its spin precession period increases as well (Equation (\ref{period})) and the resonance can persist.
+The time evolution of the resonance angle and obliquity are given by \cite{2004AJ....128.2510H}:

 where $g$ is the negative nodal precession rate, and $I$ is the amplitude of the inclination induced by Neptune's perturbation on Uranus's orbit.
 If Neptune migrates outward slowly enough, then $\dot{\Psi}$ is small and the two planets can remain in resonance nearly indefinitely.